michurin/dragon-on-wheels/README.md

 look into `dragon_on_wheels/__main__.py` for more code snippets.

-In most cases, you need only one SCGI server, but you can run a nmber of servers.
+In most cases, you need only one SCGI server, but you can run a number of servers.
 For example: one for Django, and one for low-level SCGI chat application.

 Production `nginx` config